rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 Adds named arguments to templates and functions.

 Named arguments do not affect the passing of unnamed arguments in terms of order.
-Start, middle or end and it does not matter where they go.
-So ``func(1, 2, o=true)`` is the same as ``func(1, o=true, 2)`` and ``func(o=true, 1, 2)``.
+Start, middle or end; it does not matter where they go.
+So ``func(1, 2, o=true)`` is the same as ``func(1, o=true, 2)`` or ``func(o=true, 1, 2)``.

 At the template side, if the template arguments does not have any non-named arguments you may omit the curved brackets.
-So ``struct Foo(<T>) {}`` becomes ``struct Foo<T> {}``.
+So ``struct Foo(<T>) {}`` is equivalent to ``struct Foo<T> {}``.

 If a named argument does not have a default value, it must be assigned or it is an error.

 Named arguments may be specified on structs, classes and unions.
 As well as functions and methods.
-When used with structs, classes and unions named arguments may be accsed by their identifier.
+When used with structs, classes and unions named arguments may be accessed by their identifier.
 E.g.

-Because named arguments can be in any order, they cannot have values depending on each other.
+Named arguments can be in any order, they cannot have values depending on each other, default or otherwise.

 ```D
 struct MyWorld<string Name> {